 Apart from that, in this article, detailed information was given on all the latest technologies in Mechanical Engineering which were listed below.

-Mechanical engineering is the forefront of developing the latest technology in the following areas of
+Mechanical engineering is at the forefront of developing the latest technology in the following areas of

 As the name implies, additive manufacturing adds the material to create a 3D object.
 Additive Manufacturing is also called 3D Printing.